-CONCLUSION: False.
+CONCLUSION: INACCURATE.
 English is the working language of court proceedings in Northern Ireland; interpretation and translation services are provided for those who do not speak or understand English.
 Whether this policy is informed by the Penal Laws is currently contested.

 In a recent Facebook post (3/8/2018) discussing “concerns that Irish speakers would be given the right to use Irish in the courts”, Linda Ervine stated: